uunotap/pp25/README.md

 ## Usage
 Syntax for using the compiled thingamajig is -> ./*binary* [width] [height] [generations] [display_step] [num_threads] [seed]

+If an value is not provided it defaults to a value, othervise you must provide arguments for each from left to right.
 The display step can be left at 0 to avoid spamming grids to the terminal.
 The seed probably doesn't work.